How the Smithsonian is turning its art exhibitions into virtual reality experiences

 The task of virtually recreating the Renwick Gallery build proved far simpler than simulating the artworks.
 Although Linden Lab worked off some laser capture data of the space, for the most part they constructed the building from its original floor plan.

 For the artworks, Linden Lab worked with two 3D capture studios, xRez and Insight Digital, to assist in the initial captures of the pieces on display at the gallery.
-For one artwork, the Tin Pan Dragon, a dragon-shaped, pedal-powered car made of recycled aluminum pans, the team captured approximately 3,000 photos, which resulted in a mesh of about one billion polygons.
+For one artwork, the Tin Pan Dragon, a dragon-shaped, pedal-powered car made of recycled aluminum pans, the team captured approximately 3,000 photos, which resulted in a mesh of about 1 billion polygons.
 Linden Lab took those polygons and multiple gigabytes of texture data and reduced it to 150,000 polygons, as well as one or two texture maps.

 “The challenge was how do we capture these pieces, preserve their intent, while presenting them with all the details and intricacies that make them so powerful, charming, and compelling,” Gholston explains.
-“And we had make it all work at 180 frames-per-second, which is the frame rate you need to hit to make it work well in VR.”
+“And we had make it all work at 180 frames per second, which is the frame rate you need to hit to make it work well in VR.”

-“Each of these pieces saw a 99.9 percent reduction in the total data footprint in order to get them to work in VR,” Gholston adds.
+“Each of these pieces saw a 99.9% reduction in the total data footprint in order to get them to work in VR,” Gholston adds.
 “And that was, for the most part, a totally manual process.”

 Only the first floor of No Spectators is currently available on Sansar.
 By late September, as the exhibition closes, artworks on the second floor, and those pieces installed in the nearby neighborhood, will be available for virtual viewing.
 And this VR experience is only the beginning of a collaboration on SAAM’s many art collections and future exhibitions.

-“We see Intel and Linden Lab as long-term partners to work together on more VR projects,” says Syndert.
+“We see Intel and Linden Lab as long-term partners to work together on more VR projects,” says Synder.
 “We want to continue to learn from each other, and to really tackle this question of capturing three-dimensional objects digitally in a way that makes them as real and present for virtual visitors as possible.”